sasgithub/Data_Analytics_cs/case-study/viz/Hourly_Ride_Volume_vs_Temperature.md

 ##### Interpretation

-The continuous [LOESS]{#glossary-LOESS} smoothing aggregates all hours (including some without rides), potentially obscuring the decline at extreme temperatures seen in binned charts.
+The continuous [LOESS](../glossary.qmd#glossary-LOESS) smoothing aggregates all hours (including some without rides), potentially obscuring the decline at extreme temperatures seen in binned charts.
 This chart reflects the *overall association* between hourly temperatures and ridership, rather than the distribution of rides alone.

 ##### Data Sources